FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : Integration efforts between independent Manager and Measurer implementations are outside of the scope of this document.
-An example standardization effort is [Vassilev], a draft at the time of writing.
+An example standardization effort is [Vassilev].

 &nbsp;
 : Examples of traffic properties include: